filippobounous/murgenere-web/README.md

      section.
    - When accessed on `investments.murgenere.com`, the page shows the **Investments** section.
-   Each button triggers a request to the back‑end which can use your personal Python package to perform analysis.
+  Each button triggers a request to the back‑end which can use your `fball` package to perform analysis.

 The front‑end uses standard `fetch` calls to `/api/inventory` and `/api/investments` and displays the JSON response in an alert.